Phillip-England/godocument/docs/introduction.md

 This is the second page I've created using Godocument!
 ```

-- From the root of your application, run the following to view the results on `localhost:8080`:
+- From your application's root directory, run the following command to view the results on localhost:8080:

 ```bash
 go run main.go